 This program further strives to broaden and deepen the practitioner's knowledge and skills in patient care.
 Since a doctorate is not required for licensure, this program provides advanced education, cultivating students into leaders of the profession.
 Graduates use the post-graduate doctorate to enhance their careers as experts in the field as they contribute to the advancement of medicine.

-Graduates of the Master of Science (Traditional Oriental Medicine) program are eligible for the California state licensure exams, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine.
+Graduates of the Master of Science (Traditional Oriental Medicine) program are eligible for the California state licensure exams, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture colleges and Oriental medicine schools.
 Training in herbology and Eastern nutrition opens access to New York and Illinois state licensure as well.
 Students of this Master’s program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their Master’s degree.